FLASH SALES: discover new varieties on offer every week!

 Heathers (Calluna and Erica)

-Heathers are small shrubs well known for bringing colour in summer, autumn and winter, depending on the variety.
-Hardy and ground-covering, they prefer acid, well-drained soils, making them ideal candidates for rockeries, borders or woodland edges.
+Heathers are small shrubs well known for bringing colour in summer, autumn and winter, depending on variety.
+Hardy, groundcover plants, they prefer acidic, well-drained soils, making them ideal candidates for rockeries, borders or woodland understoreys.

-As its name suggests, the summer Heather (Calluna vulgaris) blooms in late summer, but this long flowering continues into autumn, usually until the first frosts, around November.
-They bear clusters of flowers that can be, for example, purple in Calluna vulgaris ‘Garden Girls® Angie’, soft pink in Calluna vulgaris ‘Garden Girls® Angie’, or white in ‘Garden Girls® Madonna’.
-Their compact size is typically between 20 and 40 cm in height, forming a pretty carpet of colour.
+As its name suggests, the summer heather (Calluna vulgaris) flowers in late summer, but this long flowering continues into autumn, usually until first frosts, around November.
+They produce clusters of flowers that can be, for example, purple in Calluna vulgaris ‘Garden Girls® Angie’, soft pink in ‘Radnor’ or white in ‘Garden Girls® Madonna’.
+Its compact size most often ranges between 20 and 40 cm in height, forming a pretty colourful carpet.

-Moreover, its evergreen foliage remains decorative all year round.
-Summer Heather prefers poor, slightly acidic soils, and adapts well to sunny or partially shaded exposures.
-It pairs perfectly with ferns or grasses such as Carex for a textural contrast.
+In addition, its evergreen foliage remains decorative all year round.
+Summer heather favours poor, slightly acidic soils and adapts well to sunny or partly shaded positions.
+It pairs perfectly with ferns or ornamental grasses such as carex for a contrast of textures.

 Calluna vulgaris